MarketingforPlumbingCompanies

 - 07

 Reports that don't matter.
-You can't tell which keyword produced the $14K re-pipe you closed Tuesday.
+You can't tell which keyword produced the $14K re-pipe you closed Tuesday — or what any of it cost per booked job.

 You don't need another agency selling the same generic plumbing package.
 You need someone who runs emergency, scheduled, and big-ticket work as separate campaigns — and works LSA the way it should be worked.